 Jennifer West is the gastrointestinal oncology patient navigator.
 West received her associate degree in nursing from Santa Fe Community College in 1994.
 Her nursing career began in oncology at Alachua General Hospital (AGH).
 In 1998 she pursued a new direction in surgical/cardiac ICU.
 She brings with her a compassion for cancer patients and their families.
 “I want the patient to know that we care, that we are here for them from start to finish and everywhere in between.”

 After 15 years of nursing service between AGH and UF Health Shands, West began a career at UF Health as a clinical research coordinator.
 She became a certified research coordinator in 2009 with a focus on breast, lung, and adult brain tumor patients.
 During that time she completed her bachelor’s in nursing at University of South Florida.

 Vicki Taylor, Administrative Coordinator

-UF Health Cancer Services
+UF Health Career Services

 Vicki Taylor earned her bachelor’s degree in sociology from Saint Leo University and is currently in the university’s MBA program.
-Taylor has been employed at UF Health for 20 years; she worked in UF Health Volunteer Services before moving into her current role as administrative coordinator for UF Health Cancer Services.
+Taylor has been employed at UF Health for 20 years; she worked in UF Health Volunteer Services before moving into her current role as administrative coordinator for UF Health cancer services.
 She now assists the breast, GI and thoracic cancer navigators.
 “I enjoy helping my nurses navigate the processes that assist our patients.”